The Best of CES 2019: Our favourite tech from this year's show

 Sphero Specdrums

-They may be a rebranded version of a Kickstarter toy from last year, but the Specdrums are still one of the most fun gadgets we had the pleasure of meeting at CES 2019.
+They may be a rebranded version of a Kickstarter toy from last year, but the Specdrums are still one of the most fun gadgets we had the pleasure of seeing at CES 2019.

 These music-making rings respond to colour, whether from the included mat or anywhere you find them in the real world.
-Tap the ring on a colour and it’ll turn it into a sound or pitch, which you can then mix together with other noises into a song.
-It’s easier than it sounds and Specdrums will also soon have an app that teaches kids (or musically stunted adults) basic music theory.
+Tap the ring on a colour and it will turn it into a sound or pitch, which you can then mix together with other noises into a song.
+It’s easier than it sounds, and Specdrums will also soon have an app that teaches kids (or musically stunted adults) basic music theory.

 LG HomeBrew